Schniz/remastered/README.md

 Don't squint!
 See the changes on your development environment once you save a file!
-By leveraging [Vite](https://vitejs.dev), a futuristic JavaScript bundler that ensures you get the best and fastest developer experience, no matter what size is your app.
+By leveraging [Vite](https://vitejs.dev), a futuristic JavaScript bundler that ensures you get the best and fastest developer experience, no matter what size your app is.

 #### ✨ Convenient data fetching